jordiordonez/jordiordonez.PracticalMachineLearning.io/Assignment.md

 ## [1] 0.004588325
 ```

-So the sample error rate of 0.3% allows us to think that the random forest algorithm gives a good predictor for the way we perform barbell.
+So the sample error rate lower than 0.5% allows us to think that the random forest algorithm gives a good predictor for the way we perform barbell.

 Choosing random forest method was motivated by the fact that we wanted to predict a categorical variable, and that it gave us a very low sample error rate.